When: August 27, 2019

 The workshop will be organised in two parts.
 In the first part, we will discuss key elements of good academic writing, including common pitfalls and how to avoid them, ways to identify and engage with specific academic and non-academic audiences, methods for critically assessing one’s own writing, as well as how to provide peer feedback.
 The second part is reserved for discussing each other’s writings (sent beforehand) and working out the ways in which to improve them.

-After the workshop, all participants of the workshop are welcome to join the informal ECHER dinner (at one’s own expense; details will be provided later).
+After the workshop, all participants are welcome to join the informal ECHER dinner (at one’s own expense; details will be provided later).

 How can I participate?